Spencer-png/Gamesense/README.md

 1. download the injector

 2. Run the loader

+3. Open CS:GO

-3. Enjoy skeet for free 😈
+4. Enjoy skeet for free 😈

 ## IF LUA'S DONT LOAD